-Cleveland and Northeast Ohio offer fun and exciting things to do around Halloween, from the perennial favorite, "Boo at the Zoo" to scary ghost tours.
-There are parties for the little ones, a Halloween event at the aquarium, and a haunted park for all ages.
-Head to the countryside for pumpkins, corn mazes, and fresh apple cider.
+Cleveland and Northeast Ohio offer fun and exciting things to do around Halloween, from the perennial favorite "Boo at the Zoo" to scary ghost tours.
+There are parties for the little ones, a Halloween event at the aquarium, and a haunted park for all ages, and, of course, you can head to the countryside for pumpkins, corn mazes, and fresh apple cider.

-Always a sell-out, "Boo at the Zoo," offers families a safe and fun alternative to traditional trick-or-treating.
-Designed for children ages 3-11 and their parents, this event at the Cleveland Metroparks Zoo, is set up with different candy stations throughout the park.
+Always a sell-out, "Boo at the Zoo" offers families a safe and fun alternative to traditional trick-or-treating.
+Designed for children ages 3-11 and their parents, this event at the Cleveland Metroparks Zoo is set up with different candy stations throughout the park.
 Guests are encouraged to wear fun (not scary) costumes and there will be refreshments and games.
-The event is Friday-Sunday, on selected dates in October from 5 p.m.–9 p.m.
-Visit the zoo website to purchase tickets.
+The event stretches from Friday to Sunday on October 11 through 27, 2019, and lasts from 5 p.m. to 9 p.m.